chanezgr/fitcompare/README.md

 # fitcompare
 Python tool to compare two FIT files data

 This script is only intended to run in a docker image.
-Any other use is not supported.
+Any other use is not recommended.

+Note that this is the fitcompare tool used for nakan.ch compare graphs and data.
+The only part not included in this public version is the algorithms to compute scores for hr data.

 ## Build the Docker image
 1. Get the file `fitcompare.py`, `Dockerfile` and `config.ini`, place all the files in a directory